 Scope of practice and clinical competence

 If declining a referral, Colleges generally expect specialists to quickly communicate the refusal to the referring healthcare practitioner and, if appropriate, the patient.
 This gives referring physicians and patients time to find another healthcare provider.
-When possible, Colleges recommend that specialists suggest alternative providers who may be able to accept the referral.4
+When possible, some Colleges recommend that specialists suggest alternative providers who may be able to accept the referral.

 While a defined scope of practice is an acceptable reason for refusing a referral, it is not acceptable to use it as a means to discriminate.